elliotchau/ECO395M-Exercise-1/Exercise_1,_Problem_2.md

 ![intoaustin](https://user-images.githubusercontent.com/47119252/52543868-a63c4480-2d72-11e9-9ad4-b8b8ed72a179.png)

 For flights heading into Austin, San Antonio International Airport (SAT), McGhee Tyson Airport (TYS), and Birmigham-Shuttlesworth International Airport (BHM) were the top origins with the highest delays.
-It is difficult to pinpoint a common characteristic that would explain why those locations had longer delays.
+It is difficult to pinpoint a common characteristic that would explain why those locations had longer delays other than the fact that they are medium to small sized airports in terms of traffic.

 **Heading out of Austin**